SankethElalli/Fun-Facts/README.md

 ## Demo

-You can view a live demo of the app here: `[Your GitHub Pages URL]`
+You can view a live demo of the app here: https://sankethelalli.github.io/Fun-Facts/

 ## Acknowledgments